fastly/terraform-provider-fastly/docs/resources/tls_subscription.md

   # The "managed_dns_challenges" read-only attribute only includes one object
   # for "_acme-challenge.example.com" as the challenge record is common in these two domains.
   #
-  # In order to process a cert contains wildcard entries, remove wildcard prefix "*." from the key
+  # In order to process a cert containing wildcard entries, remove wildcard prefix "*." from the key
   # and use ellipsis (...) to group results by key to avoid "Duplicate object key" error.
   # Therefore, a key may have multiple elements.
 For example, domains "example.com" and "*.example.com"
   # find the exact same object in the "managed_dns_challenges" attribute due to the "if" statement below.